Your Dental Implants Periodontist Reviews: Types of Dental Implants & Materials

 - The different methods for inserting dental implants.

 Below are detailed answers to each of the above implant options.

 Which procedures does your Apple Dental Implant Centre Dental Implants Periodontist offer?

 Apple Dental Implant Centre offers many different dental implant procedures.
 Our “What are Dental Implants” page contains info on the following three common procedures:

 What name brands of dental implants do we use?

 There are two main manufacturers or name brands of Dental Implants in North America, Hiossen, and Straumann.
-We have used both and prefer these over other brands.
+Your dental implants periodontist has used both.
+Our team prefers these over other brands.